geirolz/secret/README.md

 ## License

-Toolkit is released under the [Apache License 2.0](https://github.com/geirolz/toolkit/blob/main/LICENSE).
+Secret is released under the [Apache License 2.0](https://github.com/geirolz/Secret/blob/main/LICENSE).
 Feel free to use it in your open-source or commercial projects.

 ## Acknowledgements